Psoralea swartbergensis

-Otholobium swartbergense is a small spreading shrub assigned to the Pea family.
+Psoralea swartbergensis is a small spreading shrub assigned to the Pea family.
 All green parts are covered in hairs.
-It has many slender stems that are woody at their base, alternately set clover-like leaves and heads consisting of 6-15 mauve to purple, pea-like flowers on long peduncles in the axils of the leaves.
+It has many slender stems that are woody at their base, alternately set clover-like leaves and heads consisting of 6–15 mauve to purple, pea-like flowers on long peduncles in the axils of the leaves.
 This species is an endemic of the Swartberg mountains in the Western Cape province of South Africa.
 It mostly flowers in November and December.

 Taxonomy

 Specimen of this small shrublet were first collected by the famous South African botanist Harry Bolus in 1904, high on the northern slopes of the Swartberg Pass.
 In 1986, Charles Stirton considered it sufficiently different from other Otholobium species, in particular O. sericeum, to distinguish and name it O. swartbergense.
 No synonyms are known.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
+In 2022 Stirton concluded that Otholobium is a synonym of Psoralea and renamed the species P. swartbergensis.